Azure-Samples/azure-spring-boot-samples/CONTRIBUTING.md

       > There are github actions to check some status here.

-### 02. Contribute to other branch except main branch
+### 02. Contribute to Other Branch Except Main Branch

 1. Make your changes in a new git fork.
 2. Checkout a new  feature/bugfix branch from current branch.